c3lang/c3docs-old/docs/functions.md

         }
     }

+### Implicit first parameters

+Because the type of the first method is known, it may be left out.
+To indicate a pointer `&` is used.

+    fn int Foo.test(&self) { ... }
+    // equivalent to
+    fn int Foo.test(Foo* self) { ... }

+    fn int Bar.test(self) { ... }
+    // equivalent to
+    fn int Bar.test(Bar self) { ... }

+It is customary to use `self` as the name of the first parameter, but it is not required.

 ### Restrictions on methods

 - Methods on a struct/union may not have the same name as a member.
 - Methods only works on distinct, struct, union and enum types.
 - When taking a function pointer of a method, use the full name.
-- Using sub types, overlapping function names will be shadowed.
+- Using subtypes, overlapping function names will be shadowed.

 ## Contracts